oestradiol/VRC-Mods/README.md

-This repository contains a VRChat Mod that allows you to be able to use Avatar features on Avatar Preview.
+This repository contains a VRChat Mod that allows you to Toggle Full-Screen mode in-game with the correct resolution.
 Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for official mods and support!

 ## Special Thanks